Justin-Conner/Python-Auto-config-Cisco-switch/ReadMe.md

 Log in using the switch's credentials.
 *********************************************************************************************************************************************
 *********************************************************************************************************************************************
-Enable SSH on the Cisco Switch.
+Enable SSH on the Cisco Switch using the following commands.

 switch> enable
 switch# configure terminal